JJ/hoborg/text/text.md

 of the boat and right between the ramp that was my destination and me.

-Those shapes developed into three guys, dressed in tights; one of them run to the poop, gun in hand, and the other two just started to shoot.
+Those shapes developed into three guys, dressed in tights; one of them run to stern (abaft, I should say if I knew the first word about nautical terms, which I don't), gun in hand, and the other two just started to shoot.

 No, Captain, they hadn't descended from the airship, that was well and